kurowyn/hed/README.md

 __x__: exit

-You can precede each of these commands by a single digit positive integer _n_ in order to repeat them an _n_ number of times.
+You can also precede each of these commands by a single digit positive integer _n_ in order to repeat them an _n_ number of times.

 Pressing space invokes the previous command, so that if you used _u_ beforehand, and then press space afterwards, you'll keep on going up the file.